Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 01 February 2023.

 Parental drug use and conflict with parents are family factors that can increase the risk of drug use among younger people (Wilkins et al. 2019).
 Wave 17 of the Household, Income and Labour Dynamics in Australia (HILDA) Survey included a new set of questions assessing illicit drug use, including estimates for the use of any illicit drug in the previous 12 months.
 The collection of data for all family members allows the inter-relationship of illicit drug use among family members to be explored.
 Only findings for cannabis use have been reported–31% of respondents whose mother reported a lifetime history of cannabis use had used an illicit drug in the previous 12 months.
 This was 2.5 times higher than those whose mother reported no history of cannabis use (12.7%).
 Findings were similar when comparing results based on the history of cannabis use for fathers (Wilkins et al. 2019).

-The Australian Institute of Criminology (AIC)’s National Homicide Monitoring Program (NHMP) collects data on homicide incidents in Australia.
-The NHMP draws information on the use of alcohol and other drugs by homicide victims and offenders from different sources: data on victims is based on toxicology, and data on offenders is based on self-report or assessment by the police (Bricknell & Doherty 2021).
+The Australian Institute of Criminology's (AIC) National Homicide Monitoring Program (NHMP) collects data on homicide incidents in Australia.
+The NHMP draws information on the use of alcohol and other drugs by homicide victims and offenders from different sources: data on victims is based on toxicology, and data on offenders is based on self-report or assessment by the police (Serpell et al 2022).

-Data from the latest NHMP report showed that there were 224 homicide incidents recorded in Australia in 2018–19, excluding the Australian Capital Territory (Bricknell & Doherty 2021).
-In 2018–19:
+Data from the latest NHMP report showed that there were 261 homicide incidents recorded in Australia in 2019–20, the highest number of homicide incidents recorded since 2005–06.
+In 2019–20:

-In 194 homicide incidents in 2018–19, the relationship between the victim and offender was known.
-Of these incidents, 5.7% were motivated by an alcohol-related argument and 3.1% were related to drugs (Bricknell & Doherty 2021).
+The relationship between the victim and offender was known in 176 homicide incidents in 2019–20.
+Of these incidents, 3 were motivated by an alcohol-related argument and 4 were related to drugs (Serpell et al 2022).